Kenneth Waller: Career

-In 1981, he joined the cast of Are You Being Served? as Old Mr. Grace.
+In 1981, he joined the cast of Are You Being Served? as Old Mr. Grace; ironically, he was 29 years younger than Harold Bennett, who played Young Mr. Grace.

-Waller also made an appearance in the Series 5 episode, "Boxing Day Social", on On the Buses, as well appearing in the 1984 miniseries, Ellis Island and even lending his voice for Romuald the Reindeer.
+Waller also made an appearance in the Series 5 episode, "Boxing Day Social", on On the Buses, as well appearing in the 1984 miniseries Ellis Island and even lending his voice for Romuald the Reindeer.
+In 1985, he appeared in an episode of The Optimist.

 In 1986, Waller became a household name as Grandad in Carla Lane's Liverpool sitcom, Bread and his catchphrase, "Where's my tea?", quickly caught on with the viewing public.

 Waller continued to stay in touch with the theatre during the final years of his life, touring successfully with Barbara Windsor in Joe Orton's classic black comedy, Entertaining Mr Sloane and appearing in a musical version of Beauty and the Beast at the Manchester Opera House, in 1998.

 Personal life and death

 Despite his television fame, Waller never lost his affection for Yorkshire, taking great pride in retaining both his accent and his many friends within the Huddersfield Choral Society.

-Kenneth Waller died on 28 January 2000 in London, England at the age of 72, after a brief illness.
-He never married.
+Kenneth Waller died on 28 January 2000 in London, England, at the age of 72, after a brief illness.
+He never married or had children.